Creating To Do Lists In WordPress

 Use Auto Paragraphs

-Enable this option to display content in your to-do lists using paragraphs.
+If this option is enabled, automatic paragraphs are used to display content in your to-do lists.

 Integrate with Post Planner

-If you are running a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …
+If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make the task of managing a multi-author WordPress site easier …

-To learn more this handy plugin, go here: WordPress Post Planner – WordPress Editorial Solution Plugin
+To learn more this WordPress plugin, go here: WordPress Post Planner – Multi-Author Publishing Plugin For WordPress

-After you have configured your options, click the ‘Save Changes’ button …
+After you have finished configuring your options, click the ‘Save Changes’ button …

 Advanced Settings

-This brings you to the ‘Advanced Settings’ area …
+This brings up the ‘Advanced Settings’ section …

-This screen lets you customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.
+In this area you can customize your To-Do lists, assign to-do items to users and perform plugin database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List